WagnerGFX/UnityCorePackage/README.md

 - **Object:** Validation to check for null, files and prefab files.
 - **MonoBehaviour:** Assert Unity Objects for null values.
 Useful during OnValidate().
 - **Vector2D/3D:** A collection of methods to convert analog movement into discrete.
 Great for grid movement.

-### Utilities > Script Templates
-- Fully customized script template creation.
-- Uses individual methods for each template tag.
-- Allows to use your own tags or override existing behavior.
-- Can cange the default script creation behavior from beggining to end.

 ## Other recommended libraries
 Need more?
 Take a look at these free libraries to help in your gamedev journey.